FeliciaChin/DSAGrp06/README.md

 ## **Concept Applied:**

-The data structure applied in this system is the linked list and queue.
-We perform the linked list concept in the queue.
+<p align=justify> The data structure applied in this system is the linked list and queue.
+We
+perform the linked list concept in the queue.
 For the linked list, we have implemented two linked lists to link two types of student information.
 Firstly, we used student class pointers, “frontPtr” and “backPtr” in the class queue to link all